 The answer is both yes and no.

 When you Turn ON GPS on your device, it connects directly to the satellite.
 This system does not require any internet or mobile network.
-However, this handshake between your device and the satellite takes time (like few minute).
+However, this handshake between your device and the satellite takes time (like a few minutes).
 So to speed up the process, most devices use A-GPS (Assisted GPS), which require an internet connection.

-Simply put, you can send you GPS location without the internet (via SMS) and you can also navigate without the internet if you have saved the maps offline or even if you have it on your cache.
+Simply put, you can send your GPS location without the internet (via SMS) and you can also navigate without the internet if you have saved the maps offline or even if you have it on your cache.
 But, when you are traveling to a new city ( i.e. whose map you have not saved or opened), it’ll take a lot of time for GPS to fetch the map, and in such case, you’ll need the internet to use GPS navigation.

 So, now that we know the basics, let’s see how to send your GPS location on every popular app like Facebook, WhatsApp, and iMessages etc.